Payday and Subprime Lending

 Call or write your lawmakers and let them know you want to see reform.

-SB 613 is a radical change to consumer lending laws that authorizes multiple new loan products that will drown Hoosiers in unaffordable debt.
-It would drain significant resources from families and neighborhoods all across our state, landing many more borrowers in financial distress.
+SB 613 proposed radical changes to Indiana's consumer lending laws.
+It would have authorized multiple new loan products that would have drown Hoosiers in unaffordable debt.
+It would have drained more resources from families and neighborhoods all across our state, landing many more borrowers in financial distress.

 IIWF's blog on SB 613 with preliminary analysis